Testing applications with Cypress

 Like most test automation frameworks, it provides Test Hooks so that you can perform different actions, such as executing once per worker before/after all tests.

-We have created a tutorial showing how to validate the Cypress todo example available from Cypress.
+We have created a Cypress tutorial showing how to validate the Cypress todo example available from Cypress.
 This example is simple enough that we did not use any pattern, but if your approach requires the usage of the Page Object Pattern, Screenplay pattern or App Actions (actually advised in the Cypress blog) Cypress will help accomplish it.

 Let's take a closer look into the tests we have defined to validate the Cypress todo example.